trailofbits/maat/CONTRIBUTING.md

 If you're wondering whether a given feature is worth implementing, or if you're unsure about how it should be integrated in the existing code-base, feel free to [open a discussion](https://github.com/trailofbits/maat/discussions) on our Github so that we can talk about it beforehand.

-Similarly, if you're forking on a new feature and questions arise before the it is ready, make sure to open a _draft_ pull request for it.
+Similarly, if you're forking on a new feature and questions arise before it is ready for review, don't hesitate to open a _draft_ pull request for it.
 We'll use it to answer questions you might have, give traceable feedback, and make code comments and suggestions.

 ## <a name="support-new-arch"></a> Supporting a new architecture